mtpete33/7letters/README.md

 - You start with **7 random letter tiles** in your hand.
 - Make valid Scrabble words (2+ letters) from those tiles.
 - When you submit a word, your hand refills from the remaining 43-letter tile bag.
-- The goal? **Use all 50 tiles** and end with the highest score you can!
+- The goal? **Use all 50 tiles** and end with the highest score possible!

 ---